Upper Mustang Trek - 16 Days

 Another telecommunications provider, Ncell, is expanding its footprint in Upper Mustang.
 While several localities have landline telephones.
 To ensure communication when cell receptions are unavailable, satellite phones are even in use in some areas.
 But comes with a hefty price tag.

 The Upper Mustang trail has extremely irregular and unstable internet service.
 Fewer teahouses are offering Wi-Fi after Jomsom.
 In Upper Mustang teahouses', Wi-Fi is available but is intermittent and normally costs extra money.
-However, with local sim cards, internet packages can be bought easily.
+However, with local sim cards, internet packages bought easily.

 Upper Mustang Trek Tips for Beginners